The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Overview of high-resolution spectrographs

 Several high-resolution spectrographs are already available on a wide range of different telescopes.
 Table \ref{tab:high-res_spectrographs} provides an overview of existing and planned instruments, along with the observatories they are located at and the corresponding telescopes' mirror diameters.

 These high-resolution spectrographs offer a wide range of different wavelength coverages and spectral resolutions.
-The resolutions can vary from 25\,000 (NIRSPEC) up to 250\,000 for PEPSI, while the spectral coverage can range from 300 nm for UVES up to 5.5 $\mu$m for the NIRSPEC spectrograph at the Keck observatory.
+The resolutions can vary from 25\,000 for NIRSPEC up to 250\,000 for PEPSI, while the spectral coverage can range from 300 nm for UVES up to 5.5 $\mu$m for the NIRSPEC spectrograph at the Keck Observatory.
 In addition to the different instrument properties, also the mirror sizes differ significantly between 3.5 metres and 39 metres for the various different telescopes.

 The templates provided in this study are designed to be used with any of these spectrographs.
 The smallest spectral resolution in our templates is at least twice as high as the highest spectral resolution offered by PEPSI, while the maximum resolution is by more than a factor of ten higher (see Sect. \ref{sec:spectra_calculations} and Fig. \ref{fig:spectral_resolution}).
-In terms of wavelengths, our templates provide a range from 320 nm to 2.5 $\mu$m.
+In terms of wavelengths, our templates provide a range from 0.32 $\mu$m to 5.5 $\mu$m.
 This range is chosen because the templates are mainly created to correlate for the lines of atoms and ions in spectra of hot Jupiter atmospheres.
 These lines are usually located in the visible and near-infrared wavelength regions.
-With the exception of CRIRES+ and NIRSPEC, we essentially cover all the wavelength ranges offered by the other high-resolution spectrographs listed in Table \ref{tab:high-res_spectrographs}.
+The chosen wavelength range covers all high-resolution spectrographs listed in Table \ref{tab:high-res_spectrographs}.